On the gcd graphs over polynomial rings: Background from graph theory

 \section{Background from graph theory}

-In this section, we recall some basic concepts in graph theory that we will use throughout this article. \begin{definition}[The complete graph $K_n$] $K_n$ is the graph on $n$ vertices which are pairwisely adjacent. \end{definition}
+In this section, we recall some basic concepts in graph theory that we will use throughout this article. \begin{definition}[The complete graph $K_n$] The \emph{complete graph} $K_n$ is the graph on $n$ vertices which are pairwisely adjacent. \end{definition} We now review two types of graph products that appear in our work, starting with the tensor product.